KristoferMar/MEAN-stack-app/README.md

 - "Descripe" is the first keyword which describes our test suite.
 - "It" is the keyword for the start of each test.
 - "expect(component).toBe(something) is how we expect the test to go. (behavior)
+- You can create "stub" data to illustrate how the data should look like from backend.

+Functions
+.toBeTruthy() : Means something == true
+.toContain('something) : will check for substring or element of an array.
+.toBe('something') : Gives you an exact match.
+.toBeGreatherThan(2) : Self expained
+de.query(by.css('h1'))).toBe('alert button') : Checks the element in the dom (HTML)

 ## Download and convert files